CSCI310Team5/SampleFit/README.md

 ## Authentication

-In `UserData.swift`, several functions are marked with a `// TODO: ` comment.
+In `NetworkQueryController.swift`, several functions are marked with a `// FIXME: ` comment.
 We need to implement networking code in these functions (preferrably using `URLSession` to talk to the backend to do actual authentication.)
 Recommended Documentation:
 [Apple Developer Documentation: URLSession](https://developer.apple.com/documentation/foundation/url_loading_system)